balunist/mbp_docs2/source/usage/advanced/grainorientation.rst

 |

     The component's grain will be aligned with the grain on the targeted board.
-Grain direction on the targeted board is selectable by toggling the double-arrowed icon horizontal |hozizon|
+Grain direction on the targeted board is selectable by toggling the double-arrowed icon horizontal (X) |hozizon|
-    or vertical |vert| for board types on the lumber tab or when optionally entering stock lumber.
+    or vertical (Y) |vert| for board types on the lumber tab or when optionally entering stock lumber.

 |